amblafont/graph-editor-web/README.md

 To compile: elm make src/Main.elm --output=elm.js
 (or download the latest compiled version from https://amblafont.github.io/graph-editor/elm.js)

-See the python script tools/genlatex.py to ease integration in latex documents.
+To compile the electron app (with easy integration of latex documents: see directory tools/) yarn install yarn run make